Malcesine is a beautiful town on the shores of Italy’s largest lake – Lago di Garda.

-Practical Information about Malcesine on Lake Garda in Italy
+Practical Information about Visiting Malcesine on Lake Garda in Italy

 Where is Malcesine on Lake Garda?

 You will find Malcesine on the eastern shore of Lake Garda.
-Small and picturesque, the town is about 60 km away from Verona and on the territory of the Northern Italian region of the Veneto.
-It’s the northernmost comune of the Veneto.
+Small and picturesque, the town is about 60 km away from Verona and on the territory of the Northern Italian region of Veneto.
+It’s Veneto’s northernmost comune.
 It has a land border with the autonomous Italian region of Trentino-Alto Adige and a water border with the Italian region of Lombardy.